 Step 9: Set up an Accounting System

 Setting up an accounting system for your dog walking business is critical to your business’s long-term success and make invoicing customers easier.

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 How much can you potentially make owning a dog walking business?

 According to Glassdoor, dog walkers make an average salary of $27,634 per year, with some making as much as $42,000 per year.

-Your income will depend on many different factors, from the number of years you’ve been in business to the number of clients you take on and the rates that you charge.
-Offering complementary services, like nail trims, training, and pet sitting can also increase your business’ potential income.
+Your income will depend on many different factors, from the number of years you’ve been in business to the number of clients you take on and the rates you charge.
+Offering complimentary services, like nail trims, training, and pet sitting, can also increase your business’ potential income.